 Sprint in the development

-- Ways to scale the Project: People – in view of the fact that we want to remain a small, boutique company (max 50 consultants around the world), and our specialization is lean consulting, it may seem that scaling options are quite scarce.
-During the year, the question regarding scaling was posed not only by investors who have come forward to us, but also from fellow strategists, or people that support us.
-We were also asking ourselves this question – not “If?” but “How?” 🙂 We have found and we are testing 2 ways.
-Not only we are in the process of working on the opening of our office in Paris, but also we’re working on a product that will allow to massify lean consulting services.
+- Ways to scale Project: People – in view of the fact that we want to remain a small boutique company (max 50 consultants worldwide), and our specialty is lean consulting, the scaling options may be quite scarce.
+Over the course of the year, the question of scaling was asked not only by investors who came to us, but also by befriended fellow strategists or people who support us.
+We also asked ourselves this question – not “If?” but “How?” 🙂 We have found and are currently testing two ways.
+Not only are we in the process of opening our headquarters in Paris, but we are also working on a product that will allow us to mass-produce lean consulting services.
 Stay tuned!

 Sprint in a settlement model

 About 50% of our customers in 2018 settled and worked with us in a sprint model.
 Fast, dynamic work and quickly visible, effective results translated into an increase in the number of customers (through both recommendations and case studies in the form of articles and presentations at conferences), but also into faster delivery of value to customers, and thus an increase in their value.
 The average customer value increased 2.5 times year on year.
 And the largest customer in 2018 is as much as 70% of revenues from 2017.

 2018 also saw a change in the definition of what we did, our business profile and the customer.
 From the very beginning, when designing Project: People, @Joanna and I had a strong vision of the direction we would like our team – a strategic lean agency – to take.
 At the same time, building such a company is expensive and time-consuming, and we did not want to use any forms of external financing.
 That is why we allowed ourselves to realize the vision in 5 years.